 - Horses must stay on marked bridle trail.

-- Drive only on designated roads.
+- Drive only on designated roads and park only in designated parking areas.

 - Do not walk in garden beds.